 The County's Action Plan and Comprehensive Policies and Procedures were created, approved by HUD and are uploaded to the County website.
 Since the first Action Plan, the County has produced an amendment to the Action Plan, which went through public and HUD approval and is also on the County Website.
-The County has developed a second amended action plan which is undergoing the public review process.
-The previous QPR has been uploaded to the County Website but information regarding Measures had to recorded in the narrative as there is an error that has carried over in the Measures data which we can't resolve in DRGR.
-Due to this, measure will not be recorded in this QPR for the Voluntary Buyout Program but instead will again be provided in the Narrative update to that program.
-Projects and activities have been set up in DRGR and the necessary funding has been allocated.
+The County has developed a second amended action plan which underwent the public review and comment period process which concluded on September 6th.
+The County drew down \$60,359.45 in Administrative funds during this period.

+The previous QPR has been uploaded to the County Website but information regarding Measures had to recorded in the narrative as there is an error that has carried over in the Measures data which we couldn't resolve in DRGR.
+During this reporting period the County was able to address the reporting issue through consultation and guidance with HUD.
+Information for the entirety of the Buyout Program is, therefore, now recorded in the "Measures" tab of the Buyout Program.
+All accomplishments data will be shown as occurring during this reporting period but is actually all accomplishment data from the start of the program

+Projects and activities and their funding have been set up in DRGR but will be updated based on the most recent amendment changes after HUD approves the revised Amendment #2 items.
 The County has identified the individuals who will participate in the CDBG-MIT Citizen Advisory Committee.
-Moreover, the staff for the Program Review Committee have been confirmed.
-The County is currently undertaking a substantial amendment to close the Planning project and reallocate the \$10,000 in Planning to the County's infrastructure projects.
-This will result in \$2,000 being added to the Culler Road Project, \$2,000 being added to the Charles Town Rd.
-Project, and \$6,000 being added to the South Central County Road Project.
-There were no drawdowns for Administrative activity during this quarter.

-Beneficiaries Performance Measures

-No Beneficiaries Performance Measures found.
+Moreover, the staff for the

+Program Review Committee have been confirmed.
+The County has completed edits for Amendment #2.
+New guidance from HUD will require the County to shift fewer funds to Planning but this should not require a Substantial Amendment.
+The funds that were going to be redistributed from the Planning program to the infrastructure projects will no longer be redistributed.
+The County will be submitting the Amended Action Plan after minor revisions take place to account for the most recent HUD guidance regaridng use of Planning funds.